 - The Constitution sets out how the Council legally operates, how formal decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people.
 The document identifies the roles and responsibilities of Member and officer functions, with clear delegation arrangements and protocols for decision making and communication.
-The Constitution is kept under continual review and changes are recommended to full council as appropriate. - ➤ The Council has approved an organisational change programme Be a Better Council 2021-2024.
+The Constitution is kept under continual review and changes are recommended to full council as appropriate. - The Council has approved an organisational change programme Be a Better Council 2021-2024.
 It will enable the Council to be: - Better equipped realigning service structures and rethinking how our services are delivered, and by whom.
 We will bring all residents' facing services together and support them with better use of digital technologies that are second nature to our invisible competition.
 Where sensible, we will merge the functional elements of services (e.g. assessment and processing) and underpin their management and delivery with stronger performance management and greater clarity over what is expected of them. - Better led creating a strong 'can do' culture across the organisation and equipping all our managers with the right skills to do their jobs. - Better performing investing in the core capacity and capabilities of our workforce, to create an officer cohort capable of increased growth and performance. - The Council has a training plan for Members which is developed and monitored by the Employment Committee.
-The areas covered included safeguarding, planning enforcement, Code of Conduct and governance, the local plan, press and social media, and equality and diversity. - The Chief Executive and Heads of Service have annual performance targets.
+The areas covered included safeguarding, planning enforcement, Code of Conduct and governance, the local plan, press and social media, and equality and diversity. - The Chief Executive, Chief Operating Officer and Assistant Directors have annual performance targets.
 These are based on delivery of the Strategic Plan and the business risks anticipated for the year.
-Senior politicians appraise the Chief Executive's performance against these targets and the Chief Executive appraises the Heads of Service. - Performance Development Reviews are carried out for employees and training needs are identified as part of this process. - A structured e-learning programme is available which greatly enhances the learning and development opportunities for a large cross-section of employees.
-Areas covered include fraud awareness and equalities. - The Council has invested in a programme of training for all its managers delivered by West Midlands Employers.
-The programmes modules link closely to core competencies. - Employees are kept up to date with issues affecting the Council through regular bi-weekly emails from the Chief Executive, an internal newsletter and regular Managers' Briefings. - > The Council has a Workforce Development Plan which - o Provides a link between the Council's strategies and employee development - o Identifies future skills and competencies needed to deliver new and improved services - Provides a comparison between present and future skills and competencies and identifies gaps and; - Develops strategies and plans to eliminate those gaps.
+Senior politicians appraise the Chief Executive's performance against these targets and the Chief Executive appraises the Chief Operating Officer/Assistant Directors. - > OKRs are carried out for employees and training needs are identified as part of this process.
+An updated version of OKRs is planned for rollout during the 2023/24 year. - A structured e-learning programme is available which greatly enhances the learning and development opportunities for a large cross-section of employees.
+Areas covered include fraud awareness and equalities. - Employees are kept up to date with issues affecting the Council through regular emails from the Chief Executive, monthly 'all-hands calls' a dedicated LDC Teams Channel and a staff magazine. - The Council has a Belonging and Wellbeing Strategy that aims: - to ensure all employees are supported - provide a positive environment that is compatible with promoting staff engagement, being an employer of choice, improving attendance, high organisational performance, resident focus and organisational performance.

-- The Council has a Belonging and Wellbeing Strategy that aims: - o to ensure all employees are supported - provide a positive environment that is compatible with promoting staff engagement, being an employer of choice, improving attendance, high organisational performance, resident focus and organisational performance. - Local Government Association Peer Review has been used to provide an external 'healthcheck' on core components including political and managerial leadership, governance and decision making and organisational capacity
+Local Government Association Peer Review was used to provide an external 'health check' in early 2022, on core components including political & managerial leadership, governance & decision making and organisational capacity